Sequoia: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Pol Henry, often considered the father of gemmotherapy, described sequoia buds as having revitalizing and toning properties, particularly beneficial for the elderly.
-According to his research, sequoia buds stimulate the adrenal glands, helping to strengthen the endocrine system.
+Pol Henry, often considered the father of gemmotherapy, described sequoia buds as having revitalizing and tonic properties, particularly beneficial for elderly people.
+According to his research, sequoia buds stimulate the adrenal glands, which helps strengthen the endocrine system.

 Usages associés